benedekfazekas/mranderson/README.md

 ### Libraries that MrAnderson chokes on (and why)

 Here is a list of libraries that MrAnderson has problems with.
-This does not mean those libraries do anything wrong it is more likely MrAnderson does not understand something they are doing, hopefully yet...
+This does not mean those libraries do anything wrong it is more likely MrAnderson does not understand something they are doing.
+Hopefully it will some day.

 TODO